Welcome to your one-stop resource for the world's leading screen reader,

 and customizable options lets you tailor JAWS for your individual needs

-and preferences.
 For information on what you need to use JAWS for Windows on your computer, see

 For information on what you need to use JAWS for Windows on your computer, see System Requirements.

 With JAWS, you can work with Lotus Symphony, a suite of IBM® tools for word processing, spreadsheets, and presentation creation.
 JAWS is also compatible with Lotus Notes® by IBM, as well as Microsoft® Office Suite, MSN Messenger®, Corel® WordPerfect, Adobe® Acrobat Reader, Internet Explorer™, and Firefox™.

 Here's what one prominent eye doctor says about using JAWS: "After losing my vision, I realized the importance of assistive technology as part of optometric rehabilitation.
 I would not be able to perform my duties as the Chief of Low Vision if I didn't have JAWS." - Dr. Bill Takeshita, OD, FAAO, FCOVD, Chief of Low Vision, Center for the Partially Sighted, Los Angeles, CA, Director of Low Vision, Braille Institute of America